Bonaire’s history is deeply rooted in its inhabitants and their culture.

 Her inhabitants were mostly convicts from other Spanish Colonies in South America.
 The only permanent settlement was the village of Rincon, located far inland where it was thought to be safe from marauding pirates.
 In those years, development was discouraged in favor of the richer, more productive colonies.

-In 1633, the Dutch took possession of Curacao, Bonaire and Aruba.
+In 1633, the Dutch took possession of Curacao, Bonaire, and Aruba.
 The largest island, Curacao, emerged as a center of the notorious slave trade.
 Bonaire then became a plantation island belonging to the Dutch West Indies Company.
 It was during those early years that the first African slaves were forced to work, cutting dyewood and cultivating maize and harvesting solar salt.
 Grim reminders of those days still remain in the form of slave huts and salt pans which were laboriously constructed by hand.
 They are an important part of the island’s heritage and have been left to stand mute testimony to Bonaire’s repressive beginning.

 Until 1816, ownership of Bonaire changed hands a number of times, finally being returned that year to the Dutch as a result of the Treaty of Paris.
 A small fort, Fort Oranje, was built to protect the island’s main resource, salt.
-Salt was one commodity that Bonaire had in endless supply, although it took back breaking slave labor to produce it.
+Salt was one commodity that Bonaire had in endless supply, although it took back-breaking slave labor to produce it.
 In the early days of the industry, the most important use for salt was in the preservation of food, since refrigeration was still centuries away.

 By 1837, Bonaire was a thriving center of salt production.

 The government, who by then controlled the industry, built four obelisks, each painted a different color, red, white, blue and orange (the colors of the Dutch Flag and the Royal House of Orange).
 They were erected strategically near areas of the salt lake.
 The idea was to signal ships where to pick up their cargoes of salt.
-A flag of the corresponding color was raised atop a flagpole, thus signalling the ship’s captain where to drop anchor.
+A flag of the corresponding color was raised atop a flagpole, thus signaling the ship’s captain where to drop anchor.
 Three of the obelisks can still be seen today.The abolition of slavery in 1863 signaled an end to the era of exploitation of those first Bonaireans.
 It was almost a hundred years later that the salt industry was revitalized.
 Today it is a division of Cargill, Incorporated, one of the largest businesses in the world.
 It also was during this time that the island began to attract visitors.
 Tourism was born when the island government constructed the first ship’s pier in the harbor.
 It allowed cruise ships to tie up alongside the wharf and discharge passengers.
 It also made it easier to bring in goods and supplies for the island’s residents.
 Hotels began to spring up and cater to the early visitors who enjoyed the tranquility of Bonaire.
 In 1943, the construction of a modern airport south of Kralendijk made it even easier for tourists to reach the island.
 The history continues to be written.
 The people of Bonaire are part of the past and are proud of what they have accomplished on an island that was abandoned hundreds of years ago and deemed useless by the Spanish.
 As for the future, Bonaireans welcome progress but have made a conscious decision to take time out and step back and to look at how it will impact their island and their lives.
 They have learned to balance their growth with the environment.

 The Bonaire Flag